Parkour: Entertainment

 Parkour is also featured on TV.
-MTV's show Ultimate Parkour Challenge premiered as a one-hour special in October 2009 starring the athletes of the World Freerunning & Parkour Federation.
-This was followed in May 2010 with a six-episode series of the same name.
+MTV's show Ultimate Parkour Challenge premiered as a one-hour special in October 2009, starring the athletes of the World Freerunning & Parkour Federation.
+This was followed in May 2010 by a six-episode series of the same name.
 The athletes were Daniel Ilabaca, Tim Shieff, Ryan Doyle, Michael Turner, Oleg Vorslav, Ben Jenkin, Daniel Arroyo, Pip Andersen and King David.
 The programme format was a two-part weekly competition in different Southern California locations.

 Professional wrestler John Hennigan is a long-time practitioner of parkour and often incorporates it into his wrestling style, with the WWE giving him the nickname "The Prince of Parkour".
 Actor Stephen Amell learned parkour at Tempest Academy in preparation for his role as Oliver Queen in the television series Arrow, and co-star Caity Lotz is also a practitioner.

-Modern video games frequently include aspects of parkour as major game-play elements.
-Since the series' inception, Tomb Raider series has included increasingly numerous parkour elements.
-The Assassin's Creed series also makes heavy use of parkour movement (called freerunning in the game).
+Modern video games frequently include aspects of parkour as major gameplay elements.
+Since its inception, the Tomb Raider series has included increasingly numerous parkour elements.
+The Assassin's Creed series also makes heavy use of parkour movement (called freerunning in the games).
 The Mirror's Edge games are heavily inspired by parkour, consisting entirely of efficiently moving around buildings, rooftops, and other obstacles.
 Brink introduced a parkour mechanic into a realistic first-person shooter.
 Prince of Persia and Dying Light include a central parkour mechanic, while Crackdown and Crackdown 2 include an emphasis on gripping and vaulting from ledges and protruding objects.
-Tony Hawk's American Wasteland allows the character to use several freerunning techniques while not on the skateboard.
+Tony Hawk's American Wasteland allows the player character to use several freerunning techniques while not on the skateboard.
 Tron Evolutions basic movements and combat were based on parkour and capoeira.